senkrov/codex/context.md

 **Core Functionality:**
 *   Scans a specific local directory for movie and show files.
-*   Generates thumbnails for media files.
-*   Organizes scanned media into a browsable catalog (movies and shows displayed as modern graphical cards with full-card artwork relating to the media and basic information such as name and release dates sitting inside the card in a semi-transparent area overlapping a small portion at the bottom of the card, seasons displayed as smaller cards with season names, episodes displayed as rowed lists)
+*   Fetches metadata and artwork from TMDb.
-*   Displays media using a graphical user interface.
+*   Organizes scanned media into a browsable catalog.
+*   Presents movies and shows in a grid view.
+*   Displays seasons and episodes in a dynamic, horizontally scrolling "deck of cards" with 3D perspective effects.
 *   Allows navigation and selection of media items via keyboard shortcuts.

 ## Architecture and Design Choices